xph9876/RNA-mediated_DSB_repair/NHEJ/README.md

 ## Reproducing Analyses

 To reproduce the NHEJ analyses of the [publication](#citation), the scripts with names of the form `*.sh` and `*.ps1` (such as `run_01_process_nhej.ps1` and `run_01_process_nhej.sh`) must be run in the order indicated by their numbering.
 These scripts also serve as usage examples for the Python scripts.
 The scripts `run_all.sh` and `run_all.ps1` run all stages.
 All scripts must be run with the `NHEJ` directory as the current working directory of the terminal.
 The input files should be the trimmed FASTQ files (as described in the parent directory), and should be placed in the `data_fastq` directory.
-Bowtie2 (version 2.5, available here [here](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml)) must be installed on the PATH.
+Bowtie2 (version 2.5, available [here](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml)) must be installed on the PATH.
 On Windows, the executables `bowtie2-build-s.exe` and `bowtie2-align-s.exe` must be available.
 On Unix, the commands `bowtie2-build` and `bowtie2` must be available.

 ## Demonstration

 This is a brief demo on running the NHEJ pipeline stages.
 For more in-depth descriptions of each stage see [Pipeline Stages](#pipeline-stages).
 To run the demo script, the working directory of the terminal must be the `demo` subdirectory.
-Bowtie2 (version 2.5, available here [here](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml)) must be installed on the PATH.
+Bowtie2 (version 2.5, available [here](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml)) must be installed on the PATH.
 On Windows, the executables `bowtie2-build-s.exe` and `bowtie2-align-s.exe` must be available.
 On Unix, the commands `bowtie2-build` and `bowtie2` must be available.
 The FASTQ files in `demo/data_fastq` are examples of trimmed FASTQ files with DNA-sequencing data, which are the input for the pipeline.
-To run the demo, use the PowerShell script `demo/run.ps1` on Windows and the Bash script `demo/run.sh`.
+To run the demo, use the PowerShell script `demo/run.ps1` on Windows and the bash script `demo/run.sh` on Unix.
 These scripts also contain examples of running the individual stages of the pipeline.
-The final output from the different stages should be written to the following directories:
+The final output from the pipeline will be written to the following directories:

-1. (a) Bowtie2 indexes: `demo/data_bowtie2_build`.
-   (b) Bowtie2 alignments: `demo/data_0_sam`.
+1. (a) Bowtie2 indexes: `demo/data_bowtie2_build`. (b) Bowtie2 alignments: `demo/data_0_sam`.
 2. NHEJ filtered reads: `demo/data_1_filtering`.
 3. Combined repeat libraries: `demo/data_2_combine_repeat`.
 4. Extracted DSB windows: `demo/data_3_window`.